-We recognise both CSE and CCE are forms of abuse.
-They both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity, in exchange for something the victim needs or wants, and/or for the financial advantage or increased threat of violence.
+- 114. We recognise both CSE and CCE are forms of abuse.
+They both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity, it may involve being in exchange for something the victim needs or wants, and/or for the financial advantage or increased threat of violence.
 CSE and CCE can affect children, both male and female and can include children who have been moved for the purpose of exploitation.

-We know that different forms of harm often overlap, and that perpetrators may subject children and young people to multiple forms of abuse, such as criminal exploitation and sexual exploitation.

-In some cases, the exploitation or abuse will be in exchange for something the victim needs or wants, and/or will be to the financial benefit or other advantage, such as increased status, of the perpetrator or facilitator.
+Information on CCE definition can be found on p.48 of Home Office's Serious Violence Strategy. - 115.
+We know that different forms of harm often overlap, and that perpetrators may subject children and young people to multiple forms of abuse, such as criminal exploitation and sexual exploitation. - 116.
+In some cases, the exploitation or abuse will be in exchange for something the victim needs or wants, and/or will be to the financial benefit or other advantage, such as increased status, of the perpetrator or facilitator. - 117.
 Children can be exploited by adult males or females, as individuals or in groups.
-They may also be exploited by other children, who themselves may be experiencing exploitation - where this is the case, it is important that the child perpetrator is also recognised as a victim.

-Whilst the age of the child may be a contributing factor for an imbalance of power, there are a range of other factors that could make a child more vulnerable to exploitation, including, sexual identity, cognitive ability, learning difficulties, communication ability, physical strength, status, and access to economic or other resources.

-Some of the following can be indicators of both child criminal and sexual exploitation where children:

-- appear with unexplained gifts, money or new possessions. - associate with other children involved in exploitation. - · suffer from changes in emotional well-being. - misuse drugs and alcohol. - go missing for periods of time or regularly come home late; and - regularly miss school or education or do not take part in education.
+They may also be exploited by other children, who themselves may be experiencing exploitation where this is the case, it is important that the child perpetrator is also recognised as a victim. - 118.
+While the age of the child may be a contributing factor for an imbalance of power, there are a range of other factors that could make a child more vulnerable to exploitation, including, sexual identity, cognitive ability, learning difficulties, communication ability, physical strength, status, and access to economic or other resources. - 119.
+Some of the following can be indicators of both child criminal and sexual exploitation where children: - appear with unexplained gifts, money or new possessions - associate with other children involved in exploitation - suffer from changes in emotional well-being - misuse drugs and alcohol - go missing for periods of time or regularly come home late; and